'Highly Intoxicated' Driver Plows Into Mardi Gras Crowd, Injuring At Least 28

 "We heard tires screeching, and we looked to our left and saw a dark grey Chevy 1500 Silverado and it looked like he was swerving in between people that were walking, trying to get to the parade route," witness Trey Klechak told the New Orleans Times-Picayune.
 "It seemed like he got pissed off because all of a sudden he slammed the gas and his back tires started and it seemed like his foot never left the gas pedal."

+"I thought it was the most surreal thing I've ever seen," another witness, Lawrence Cohen, told WWNO's Tegan Wendland.
+"Because you just saw people scattering and you knew he went into the crowd.
+And then it was just, how many people are gonna get hurt and killed?"

-"We suspect that that subject was highly intoxicated," Police Superintendent Michael Harrison said, according to the paper.
+Police Superintendent Michael Harrison said they believe the suspect was "highly intoxicated," according to the Times-Picayune.

 Authorities say there is no evidence suggesting terrorism.